facastagnini/raspberry-bitcoin/README-BitcoinCore.md

 == THIS IS WORK IN PROGRESS==

-It is NOT possible to run a full node on the raspberry pi using Bitcoin Core.
+IMPORTANT: It is NOT possible to run a full node on the raspberry pi using Bitcoin Core.
 Not enought CPU, neither RAM.

-This is an attempt to build a full node with btcd (https://github.com/conformal/btcd) on a Raspberry Pi B 512MB.
+Build a full node + miner with a Raspberry Pi B 512MB.

 DISCLAIMER: This is a personal project to learn about Bitcoin and how to colaborate to keep the distribuited network strong and healthy.
-This is not an attempt to make money.
+This is NOT an attempt to make money.

 Installation
 ------------

-1) Install Raspbian on a 32Gb or bigger SD card.
+1) Install Raspbian on a 16Gb or bigger SD card.
 (There is a guide here http://www.raspberrypi.org/documentation/installation/installing-images/README.md)

 2) Upgrade the system, add base packages, optimize, configure network and expand RAM (installing ZRAM)